-The Braid diagram shown here is an instrument laid out to aid users in discussing and comparing how they recognize and work within the forcefields they inhabit.
+The Braid diagram shown here is a ‘prepared’ instrument (in the sense of a prepared piano), annotated to aid users in discussing and comparing how they recognize and work within the forcefields they inhabit.
 It is aimed specifically at artists and other cultural producers.

 The diagram contains verbal prompts that emerged from individual conversations with artists, who derive agency from more or less intentionally integrating epistemic, critical and administrative needs and capacities into an idiosyncratic practice.
 Prompts are associated with a path wound around a continuum.
 The path is represented by a trefoil, the continuum by a torus.
 These mathematical shapes evoke topology as a metaphor through which to inclusively model and also brace the practices of cultural practitioners.